Summary

 “But there are benefits to reading your credit card statements, like catching unauthorized credit card charges or billing errors,” Smith cautioned.

-“A smart consumer will take the debt amount and calculate a monthly payment for a much shorter time to ensure they pay off before the shock of 18 months’ of interest hits,” Darnell said.
+“A smart consumer will take the debt amount and calculate a monthly payment for a much shorter time to ensure they pay [the debt] off before the shock of 18 months’ of interest hits,” Darnell said.

-For example, if the balance is $1,000 and you have a year interest free, divide that by 12 and make that payment instead of what you see on your statement, she suggested.
+For example, if the balance is $1,000 and you have a year interest-free, divide that by 12 and make that payment instead of what you see on your statement, she suggested.

 10. Not monitoring your credit score and report

-And the sooner you react to credit report errors or other negative items, the faster you can raise a lowered score.
+“Monitoring both can help you fix any issues that come up from missed bills or fraudulent activity,” said Deacon Hayes, the president of Well Kept Wallet.
+The sooner you react to credit report errors or other negative items, the faster you can raise a lowered score.

 11. Bouncing balances back and forth among cards

-“But if someone is applying for a new card every year and just transferring the balance to it, they aren’t paying off their debt — and they’re likely spending a lot of money in balance transfer fees, too,” he said.
+“But if someone is applying for a new card every year and just transferring the balance to it, they aren’t paying off their debt — and they’re likely spending a lot of money in balance transfer fees, too,” Schlosser said.

 12. Making a large purchase without a plan to pay it off